 How to Use a Straightedge for Straight Cuts

 Don’t you hate it when a piece of wood from a piece of furniture sticks out and scrapes you every time?
 Using the straightedge blade, you can easily cut off the protruding portion of the wood and make life easier.
-You can use the oscillating tool you can perform a clean and precise cut, but you have to be very cautious that the blade does not slip and land somewhere it was not intended to go.
+You can use the oscillating tool; you can perform a clean and precise cut, but you must be very cautious that the blade does not slip and land somewhere it was not intended to go.
 It is widespread to make mistakes while reading the measuring tape when making furniture.
 This leaves the final product with a bit of part sticking out, but thanks to the straightedge blade, giving the finishing touch is easier than ever before.

 When to Use Round Blades and Straight Blades

-Keep in mind that applying to much pressure will not only result in the cut not being precise and clean but also damage your blade.
+Keep in mind that applying too much pressure will not only result in the cut not being precise and clean but also damage your blade.
 Be patient and clean the dust from the blade every few seconds.

 Using Oscillating Tool for Faster Flooring Prep

-Getting new flooring placed at doorways is a tiresome job, but using a flush-cutting blade on the multi-tool, this can be done with ease.
+Getting new flooring placed at doorways is a tiresome job, but using a flush-cutting blade on the multi-tool, can be done with ease.
 Using a piece of flooring as support, you can quickly get under the doorjambs.
 After removing the old flooring, you can slip the new one into place, and you are good to go.

 Cutting Rusty Faucet Nuts

 Getting rusty faucet nuts off is almost impossible without cutting them off.
 With the arrival of bimetal cutting blades on the oscillating tool, reciprocating saws are losing popularity day by day.
-The bi-metal blades require very little space to operate and can quickly get under the sink deck, where no reciprocating saw ever reached.
+The bi-metal blades require very little space to operate and quickly get under the sink deck, where no reciprocating saw ever reached.

 There is a more natural way to get faucet nuts off than cutting all the way through, and we all already know it is impossible to pull the nuts off by now.
 Start by cutting the nut at an angle using a slower speed until you reach a grove.
-After that slowly increase the speed until you are three-fourths of the way through.
+After that, slowly increase the speed until you are three-fourths of the way through.
 Then pull off the remaining attached portion using pliers.